-Research School of Management, College of Business and Economics, Australian National University
+Research Project with the College of Business and Economics, Australian National University

 Through the Department of Industry, Innovation and Sciences’ (DIIS) Innovation Connections Programme, contentgroup has been working with the Australian National University (ANU) in a two-stage collaboration to develop, refine and validate the evidence base to underpin our content communication methodology, framework and accompanying toolkits for use in government and the public sector.

-In the first stage, the research partnership has developed a standardised framework to communication planning that governments and public-sector organisations at municipal, state, national and multi-lateral level can use anywhere in the world.
+In the first stage, the research partnership has developed a standardised framework for communication planning that governments and public-sector organisations at municipal, state, national and multi-lateral levels can use anywhere in the world.

-The framework combines best practice in strategic communication and project management informed by both theory and relevant practice.
+The framework combines best practices in strategic communication and project management informed by both theory and relevant practice.
 It is driven by audience needs and aligned with business objectives.

 Using robust measurement and evaluation principles, the framework provides government and public-sector organisations with an evidence-based approach to consistently communicate policies, programs and services to their citizens and stakeholders.

-contentgroup was fortunate enough to apply for and receive an Innovations Connections Funding.
-We are now using this grant to bolster our content communications methodology with evidence-based research and specially designed toolkits.
+contentgroup was fortunate enough to apply for and receive the Innovations Connections Funding.
+We have used this grant to bolster our content communications methodology with evidence-based research and specially designed toolkits.
 As part of this, Dr Ying-Yi Chih and her team have engaged with more than 20 governments from local, state, federal and multilateral levels, to test, validate and feedback on the contentgroup approach.

 The list of participating Government bodies: